zaproxy/zaproxy-website/site/content/blog/2025-02-17-portswigger-lab-walkthrough-broken-brute-force-protection-ip-block/index.md

 In the *Fuzzer Locations* tab, we’ll select the position we want to fuzz and add our payload.
 The fuzz position (or location) here, as discussed above, is most of the body starting from the username value.
 Highlight as shown to activate the *Add* button:

-&nbsp;
 ![fuzz_username_password.png](images/fuzz_username_password.png)
-&nbsp;

 After you open the *Add Payload* dialog, you can add the Payload Generator script from the previous step.
 The default payload generator type is “Strings”.
 Change this to “Script” and select the appropriate script:

-&nbsp;
 ![add-payload-generator-script.png](images/add-payload-generator-script.png)
-&nbsp;

 Save the payload and return to the main Fuzzer dialog.
 Then, run the Fuzzer with *Start Fuzzer*.

 > [!IMPORTANT]
 > You might notice that even though the payloads are generated correctly (as the logs in the script output panel show), the requests are sent in the wrong order.
 This causes an unexpected IP block early on.
-As a result, most of requests are rejected with the message: `You have made too many incorrect login attempts.
+As a result, most of the requests are rejected with the message: `You have made too many incorrect login attempts.
 Please try again in 1 minute(s).`
 >
 > This is due to the Fuzzer’s concurrency settings.
 You can enable sequential execution by setting the number of execution threads to 1.
 However, this slows down the Fuzzer a great deal.
 An alternative is to throttle requests with a small delay of 100–200 milliseconds.
 See [Options Fuzzer screen](https://www.zaproxy.org/docs/desktop/addons/fuzzer/options/) for more detail.

-You can skip over the next section and head over to [Have Username, Got Password](#have-username-got-password).
+You can skip over the next section and head to [Have Username, Got Password](#have-username-got-password).

 ### Method 2: Wait Out the IP Block